-Catherine has published extensively on public and elite risk perceptions in climate change, nuclear energy, green finance and the implications for sustainability.
-For her work on green finance, she received the Institute for Advanced Sustainability Studies (IASS) Directorate Fellowship in Potsdam (Germany) in 2019, and a Research Scholarship at the University of Cambridge, Centre for the Study of Existential Risk (CSER) 2021.
+In 2019, I received the Institute for Advanced Sustainability Studies (IASS) Directorate Fellowship in Potsdam (Germany) to expand my work on green finance, and in 2021, I was awarded a Research Scholarship at the University of Cambridge, Centre for the Study of Existential Risk (CSER).

-Catherine received her PhD in Environmental Sociology from the Australian National University (ANU) and a Masters in Global Studies from the University of Freiburg in Germany.
-She has held research positions at James Cook University (Australia), the University of Luxembourg (Luxembourg), and the National University of Singapore.
-Catherine also spent time in the private sector as a business planning analyst at Hewlett Packard in Ireland, programme coordinator at the Global Development Network in India, and a journalist for The Business Times and The Straits Times in Singapore.
+I received my PhD in Environmental Sociology from the Australian National University (ANU) and a Masters in Global Studies from the University of Freiburg in Germany.
+I have held research positions at James Cook University (Australia), the University of Luxembourg (Luxembourg), and the National University of Singapore (Singapore).
+I also spent time in the private sector as a business planning analyst at Hewlett Packard in Ireland, programme coordinator at the Global Development Network in India, and a journalist for The Business Times and The Straits Times in Singapore.

 Wong, C.M.L (2018) Energy, Risk and Governance: The Case of Nuclear Energy in India.
 London: Palgrave Macmillan Publishers, DOI: 10.1007/978-3-319-63363-3